14.7. Applications#

 ../../_images/2aec5139d1d5f0e96cd029fe3a515ae6325a25b87d3acce3711db467139dc4c2.png

-Exercise 6.6
+Exercise 5

-Generate the heatmap for all the sentences.
+(Bonus) Generate the heatmap for all the sentences.
+This may take a while and should be done with a beefy computer.

 If we want to actually return the documents that are most similar to one that we choose (or any sentence of our choosing), we write a function that returns the \(n\) most similar documents or sentences: